xregistry/spec/core/spec.md

   a map (in which case it is a "key name").
 This decision would impact verification of the field since key names allow for a superset of the characters allowed for attribute names.
-This will only happen when the ANY type has been used higher-up in the model.
-As a result, any portion of the entity that appears under the scope of an ANY typed attribute or map-value is NOT REQUIRED to be validated except to ensure that the syntax is valid per the rules of the serialization format used
+This will only happen when the `any` type has been used higher-up in the model.
+As a result, any portion of the entity that appears under the scope of an `any` typed attribute or map-value is NOT REQUIRED to be validated except to ensure that the syntax is valid per the rules of the serialization format used